ticketcube/sg-cd05ee9b-894d-474f-8fa6-a242717364e8-1787192112/PWA_SETUP_GUIDE.md

 });
 ```

+---

 ## 🎯 Success Criteria

 Your PWA is ready when:
+- ✅ `next.config.mjs` updated with PWA headers
+- ✅ All PWA icons generated and in `public/icons/`
 - ✅ Lighthouse PWA score is 90+
 - ✅ Install prompt shows on mobile
 - ✅ App works offline